Explainer: What is femicide and how bad is it globally?

 It has been argued that by writing femicide into criminal code, first there is an acknowledgment of the misogynistic nature of these crimes, but also that there will be more accurate data collection that can, in turn, lead to better policy and practices that protect women.

-In Mexico, for example, not only is femicide recognized in law, in 2020 the country's Congress approved tougher sentences for femicide -- 45 to 65 years in prison if convicted.
+In Mexico, for example, not only is femicide recognized in law, in 2020 the country's Congress approved tougher sentences for femicide -- 45 to 65 years in prison if convic

-Staying in Latin America, Guatemala has a similar system, with specialist judges and prosecutors trained in dealing with cases of femicide.

-But these provisions and penalties have not resulted in higher conviction rates, or a decrease in these crimes.
-The UNODC writes: "Countries in Latin America have adopted legislation that criminalizes femicide as a specific offense in their criminal codes.
-Yet there are no signs of a decrease in the number of gender-related killings of women and girls."